-When thinking about estate planning options, many people are unsure between a Will and a Trust.
-Both are key for managing your assets after you’re gone.
-But they meet different needs and offer unique benefits.
+When thinking about estate planning options, many people are unsure whether a Will or a Trust is right for them.
+Both play important roles in managing your assets and protecting your family — but they serve very different purposes and offer distinct advantages under English and Welsh law.

 Key Takeaways

-• Understand the fundamental differences between a Will and a Trust.
+- Understand the fundamental differences between a Will and a Trust under English and Welsh law.

-• Learn how each impacts the distribution of your assets.
+- Learn how each affects the distribution and protection of your assets.

-• Gain clarity on which option provides the most suitable protection for your family’s future.
+- Gain clarity on which option provides the most suitable protection for your family’s future — and why many families benefit from having both.

 Understanding Wills and Trusts